mihneabatala/spotify_mood_analyzer_client/README.md

 # Spotify Mood Analyzer :  https://spotify-mood.netlify.app/
-## For access I need your email address due to Spotify Web API developer mode policy
+## The server has a 50 second delay because of the free plan on render.com.
+For access I need your email address due to Spotify Web API developer mode policy

 ## Login Component: